 AKASQUY INDIANS.
 The Akasquy Indians, an otherwise unidentified group, possibly Caddoan, were visited by René Robert Cavelier, Sieur de La Salle, in 1687, when they were living near the Palaquesson Indians on the lower Brazos River.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "AKASQUY INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma16), accessed May 22, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "Akasquy Indians," accessed March 23, 2017, http://www.tshaonline.org/handbook/online/articles/bma16.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.